zqian50/apcsa_material/classwork/recursion/02_06_recursion.md

 fibonacciIterative(0, 1, 0) returns 0
 fibonacciIterative(1, 1, 0) returns 1
 fibonacciIterative(2, 1, 0) returns 1
-fibonacciIterative(3, 1, 0) returns 1
 ...
 ```

-Work with a parter and draw how fibonacciIterative(5,1,0) would calculate the correct result.
+Work with a parter and explain how this recursive fibonacciIterative works.
+Write your notes in your notebook.

-Implement the following method.
+After you discussion, implement the following method.
 Remmber do not call fibonacciIterative more than once.

 ```
 public static int fibonacciIterative(int n, int f1, int f2){